GcMAF (Gc Protein derived Macrophage Activating Factor)

 Radiation therapy decreases the number of cancerous cells capable of secreting alpha-NaGaLase.
 Radiation also increases Gc Protein activation to principle MAF.
 Radiotherapy and photodynamic therapy decreases NaGaLase activity.

-Target Diseases for GcMAF Therapy
+Target Conditions for New GcMAF Therapy

 • Cancer